Nasheeds From West Africa: Uniting Texts And Sound

 All of Timbuktu’s family libraries that were digitized by HMML include numerous compositions that we describe as “Poems in Praise of the Prophet.”
 However, we know that in Mali and across West Africa these poems are intended to be sung as nasheeds (religious songs), especially during the celebrations of the Prophet Muhammad’s birthday (Mawlid).

 What follows is a series of Timbuktu manuscript pages paired with contemporary recitals of these same texts.
 Different regions have their own distinct intonation and singing style, so the same poem can be recited in very different ways.
-And while some recordings were made in intimate group settings, others were at public occasions with hundreds of participants.
+And while some recordings were made in intimate group settings, others were made at public occasions with hundreds of participants.

 ELIT ESS 00340